Home » MEBL@UCA

 When?

-The candidate should start as soon as possible (earliest expected date is late September, which depends on the selection process).
+The candidate should start as soon as possible (earliest expected date is early January, which depends on the selection process).

 Where?

-The selected candidate will join the Microbial Ecology and Biogeochemistry Group of the Department of Biology of the University of Cadiz, under the supervision of Alfonso Corzo and Sokratis Papaspyrou.
+The selected candidate will join the Microbial Ecology and Biogeochemistry Group of the Department of Biology of the University of Cadiz, under the supervision of Sokratis Papaspyrou.

 – Experience in other techniques related to Microbial Ecology and Biogeochemistry in wetlands and marshes will be highly valued.

-– Must have good knowledge of written and spoken English (scientific level).
+– Good knowledge of written and spoken English (scientific level).

 How to apply?